verBubble/markdown-cv/index.md

 ## Skills

-Skills: Coding with C++ and python.
-A preliminary understanding of Pytorch.
-        know some basic neural networks.
-        understand algorithms and classical data structure.
+Coding with C++ and python.
+A preliminary understanding of Pytorch. know some basic neural networks. understand algorithms and classical data structure.

 Languages: English (fluently), Chinese (native).